 We encourage you to support The Friends of Mt Spokane State Park by making a donation or becoming a volunteer.
 The work of the Friends Group is chronicled in the annual newsletter known as the Moose Call.
 If you are interested in receiving more information about the group, contact Cris Currie, President, at firstname.lastname@example.org

-Go to the Adobe Reader download site to get the latest version.
+Go to the Adobe Acrobat Reader for latest version

 Moose Call 2016 - PDF File